-The Rod & Connie French Conservation Camp was established through a donation by Rod and Connie French to Iowa State University.
+The Rod & Connie French Conservation Education Camp was established through a donation by Rod and Connie French to Iowa State University.
 The facility is operated by Department of Natural Resource Ecology & Management as a space for hands-on field education in forestry, fisheries and wildlife.

 The French Camp is situated in the Fish Creek valley, approximately 50 minutes west of Missoula, Montana.
 Fish Creek is among the most un-developed tributary watersheds in the Clark Fork basin, and thus represents a key stronghold for several sensitive fish species, including the threatened bull trout and the iconic west-slope cutthroat.
-Along the Idaho border just west of the camp are a series of roadless areas that serve as valuable habitat and migration corridors for elk, moose, black and grizzly bears, mountain lions, wolverines, and much more.
+Along the Idaho border just west of the camp are a series of roadless areas that serve as valuable habitat and migration corridors for elk, moose, bears, mountain lions, wolverines, and much more.
 The French Camp property is surrounded by Lolo National Forest and is near Fish Creek State Park and Fish Creek Wildlife Management Areas.
 This wild and rugged ecosystem contrasts markedly with the predominantly agricultural, managed ecosystem surrounding Iowa State University, and courses in this setting offer memorable experiences and valuable perspective to visiting students.

-After renovations during the 2016-2017 academic year, the French Conservation Camp will be equipped to accommodate up to 60 students and instructors for as many as 3 concurrent courses.
+After renovations during the 2016-2017 academic year, the French Conservation Education Camp will be equipped to accommodate up to 50 students and instructors for as many as 3 concurrent courses.
 The camp consists of two properties: the main camp property and the Bailey property, located a half-mile west along the West Fork Fish Creek Road.
 These can be operated independently for separate classes, or the Bailey property may serve as additional lodging for larger groups.

 The Department of Natural Resources Ecology & Management is committed to exemplary stewardship of the natural amenities surrounding the French Camp, and welcomes opportunities to serve and collaborate with conservation organizations, state and federal agency partners, and academic institutions.